EdDuarte/website/content/tags/notes/_index.md

 ---
 title: "Notes"
-description: "Research notes on Computer Science and Software Engineering"
+description: "Notes on Computing and Software Engineering"
 ---

-Miscellaneous notes on Computer Science and Software that I have collected over the years.
+Miscellaneous notes on Computing and Software Engineering that I have collected over the years.